 It contains file analysis tools, a hex editor, disassemblers, decompilers, emulators, debuggers and much more.

 Cerbero Suite runs on Windows (x86, x64), macOS (x64) and Linux (x64).
 We also make an effort to support older systems such as Windows XP.

 The list of supported files is extensive and ever growing.
 Therefore, the following is a partial list of supported categories of files:

 Executables, Managed Executables, Microsoft Office Documents, PDF Documents, Archives, Databases, Fonts, Images, Emails, System Files, Certificates, Memory Images, XML Documents, Debug Files, Rich-Text Files.

 Personal licenses can be used by hobbyists and students, they do not apply for commercial purposes.
 If you would like to use Cerbero Suite at work, you need to purchase a commercial license.
 Additionally, certain features, plugins and updates are available in advance or exclusively to commercial license holders.

 The Advanced edition of Cerbero Suite has all the features of the Standard edition and includes additional features designed for experts in the security and forensic field.
 Among various additional file formats, it features the Carbon Interactive Disassembler with integrated Sleigh decompiler, the Silicon Excel Emulator and the native Ghidra UI.

 Yes, you can download it from this page.
-Beware that the trial does not give you access to the additional packages released on Cerbero Store such as the native UI for Ghidra.
+Beware that the trial does not give you access to the additional packages released on Cerbero Store.

 We have published many videos and articles to teach how to use Cerbero Suite.
 A good starting point is our resources page.